steschwa/git-blame.nvim/README.md

 }
 ```

+This produces the output of the above screenshot.

 > [!NOTE]
 > This plugin does not define any highlight groups by itself.
 > Make sure you create them on demand: